Skip to content

 This example shows how to load a file like a config inside a singleton to access it everywhere.

-Note: If you use TypeScript you need to set "resolveJsonModule": true inside your tsconfig.json.
+Note: You need to set "resolveJsonModule": true inside your tsconfig.json.

 1. Create file